learningequality/studio-docs/docs/make_inclusive_content.rst

 Create Accessible Media
 =======================

 Media-based content materials help to convey concepts and can bring learning information to life.
-We recommend all videos in Kolibri Studio include timed text captions in `WebVTT <https://en.wikipedia.org/wiki/WebVTT>`_.
+We recommend all videos in Kolibri Studio include timed text captions in `WebVTT <https://en.wikipedia.org/wiki/WebVTT>`_ format.
 The media player in Kolibri displays caption files that benefits a variety of learners, including learners who are hard of hearing or whose native language differs from the primary language of the media.
-This built-in universal design mechanism enhances your content accessibility. **When you create your content channel, you need to factor in time and resources for creating timed text captions**.
+This built-in universal design mechanism enhances your content accessibility.

+.. note:: **When you create your content channel, you need to factor in time and resources for creating timed text captions**.

 Timed Text Captions